Child Support Attorneys in Kenner & Covington, Louisiana

 Child Support Lawyers in New Orleans, Jefferson Parish and Surrounding Parishes in Louisiana

-Whether you are seeking an award of child support or you dispute payment, the child support lawyers at Stephen Rue & Associates Law Firm can assist you in understanding your rights.
-We provide comprehensive child support representation to clients who have support issues within the context of a divorce or between parents that have never been married.
+Whether you are seeking an award of child support or you dispute payment, the child support lawyers at Rue Law Firm can assist you in understanding your rights.
+They provide comprehensive child support representation to clients who have support issues within the context of a divorce or between parents that have never been married.

 Stephen Rue twice has been voted the “BEST DIVORCE LAWYER” in New Orleans by Gambit weekly Readers Poll (2002 and 2003).
 In 2012, Stephen Rue was voted “BEST ATTORNEY” by Gambit weekly’s Best of New Orleans Readers Poll.

 Stephen Rue also is the author of three books on Louisiana Family Law, Divorce, Custody, Visitation Child Relocation, and related matters including the Louisiana Best Selling “LOUISIANA FAMILY LAW GUIDE.”
 (Found at Amazon.com) Rue has litigated over 2,000 divorces and family law cases throughout the Greater New Orleans Area (All Surrounding Parishes!)

 The concept of child support is premised on the principle that children should not be financially prejudiced by their parents’ divorce.
 Fathers and mothers, by the act of marriage, contract together the obligation of supporting, maintaining, and educating their children.
 Biological paternity or maternity obliges each parent to support children as well.

 When the parent paying child support can no longer give the support, or when the child receiving it is no longer in need of it, an action may be commenced so that, if granted, the support required will be discharged or its amount reduced.
 Once child support has been set by court order, there must be a material change in circumstances in either party’s financial position or in the children’s needs to modify the award.